level73/OrgMap/README.md

 # OrgMap
-Organization CPT for Wordpress, with a map display When ready, it will let you manage a simple rolodex of organizations, categorize them by country and SDG(s) and display a pretty, filterable and sortable country heat map.
+Organization CPT for Wordpress, with a map display.

+When ready, it will let you manage a simple rolodex of organizations, categorize them by country and SDG(s) and display a pretty, filterable and sortable country heat map.

 ## Dependencies